oppia/design-team/.github/ISSUE_TEMPLATE/new_project.md

 - [ ] Design Systems Team approved
 - [ ] Product approved

 _For a design project to be completed, it needs approval from UXD, UXW and PM.
-Please tag the following reviewers when your project is ready (it's enough to have one signoff from each of UXD, UXW, design systems and PM):_
+Please tag the following reviewers when your project is ready (at least one reviewer for each of the 4 bullet points below):_
 - UXD: @rflore / @S4v8n (for Web projects), @GlowWindow (for Android projects), N/A (for design style guide projects)
 - UXW: @stepmalt
 - Design systems: @qluuu / @celestinetales